10 Ways To Minimize Hurricane Damage: A Basic Guide

 1) Protect Your Windows

 One of the biggest dangers of hurricanes is shattering glass.
-Sharp glass can injure you and your family as well as destroy walls, floors, and furniture.
+Sharp glass can injure your family and destroy walls, floors, and furniture.

 Install storm shutters to your windows that you can quickly close when the forecast becomes dire.
 Shutters will block wind and debris, keeping your home safe when the whirlwind picks up.